cds-snc/forms-terraform/README.md

-# forms-staging-terraform
+# Forms Terraform

-Infrastructure as Code for GC Forms Staging environment
+Infrastructure as Code for the GC Forms environment.

 ## Running Lambdas and DBs locally

 Pre-requisites:
 - Docker
 - Homebrew
 - AWS CLI (*configure with staging credentials and “ca-central-1”*)
 - Postgres and PGAdmin

 Install AWS SAM-CLI